Enterprise-CMCS/macpro-mdct-qmr/README.md

 ---

 1. Access QMR at https://mdctqmr.cms.gov and select "Register"
-1. Select the New User Registration button on the IDM sign-in screen
+1. Select the New User Registration button on the IDM sign-in screen.
 1. Provide requested information on the following screens and accept terms of service.
 1. Enter a user ID and password, select a security question, and submit.